 Project CHIP has been officially renamed to Matter.

-New user guide about Configuring Matter development environment.
+New user guide about Testing Matter in the nRF Connect SDK.

 Renamed occurrences of Project CHIP to Matter.